MadBase/MadNet/bridge/README.md

 * HardHat (following)

-To install hardhat and all requirements to compile and test the smart contracts in this repository, run the following command at the root of this repository
+To install hardhat and all requirements to compile and test the smart contracts in this repository, run the following command at the root of this repository.
+It might require sudo permission

 ```bash
 $ npm i -g hardhat-shorthand